Paul Bilzerian: SEC civil suit and judgment

-In December 2024, The Wall Street Journal reported that Bilzerian had "been on the run from the Securities and Exchange Commission for so long [31 years] that he now owes the agency $180 million with interest."

 2024 criminal and civil charges

 In September 2024, Bilzerian was again charged with crimes in the United States.
 A federal grand jury indicted him and his accountant, and he was charged in federal court on nine counts including conspiracy to commit wire fraud, securities fraud, and conspiracy to defraud the United States by hiding assets in shell corporations to avoid paying his previous SEC fines.
 If he is convicted of all charges, he will face a maximum sentence of five years in prison for each conspiracy count, and up to 20 years in prison for each wire fraud count.

 In a parallel lawsuit, the SEC filed a civil action against him and others in the U.S. District Court for the Southern District of New York, alleging the fraudulent reporting of revenue.

+Personal life

+Bilzerian married Stanford classmate Terri L. Steffen in 1978, and moved with her to St. Petersburg, Florida.
+Bilzerian has two sons, Adam and Dan Bilzerian.
+Both went on to careers as professional poker players.